-Unsure what 'hot', 'sore' or 'unwell' is in Te Reo?
+Unsure what 'hot', 'sore' or 'unwell' is in te reo?
 Then a new game app for teaching common health terms used in Māori could be for you.

 The free game app Aki Hauora was released this month by the University of Otago, Christchurch.
 It was developed by the Christchurch-based Māori/Indigenous Health Institute (MIHI) in partnership with the Dunedin-based School of Māori, Pacific and Indigenous Studies (Te Tumu).

-Pitama said a colleague at Te Tumu, Professor Poia Rewi, developed the original Aki app as a fun game for families wanting to learn Māori vocabulary.
+Pitama says a colleague at Te Tumu, Professor Poia Rewi, developed the original Aki app as a fun game for families wanting to learn Māori vocabulary.
 The game has now been adapted to focus on words (kupu) used in the health environment.

-The app was designed to teach not only medical and other health professional students but also for practicing health professionals wanting to expand their knowledge of Te Reo so they could understand more words and terms that a Māori patient may use without needing to ask for a translation.
+The app was designed not only to teach medical and other health professional students but also for practicing health professionals wanting to expand their knowledge of te reo so they could understand more words and terms that a Māori patient may use without needing to ask for a translation.

-For example the first level of the game covers simple words like harikoa (happy), makariri (cold), wera (hot), mamae (sore), hōhā (annoyed/frustrated) and māuiui (sick/unwell/fatigued).
+For example, the first level of the game covers simple words like harikoa (happy), makariri (cold), wera (hot), mamae (sore), hōhā (annoyed/frustrated) and māuiui (sick/unwell/fatigued).
 At more advanced levels it goes on to words like pukupuku (cancer) and mate pāpōuri (depression).

-The premise of the game is that you start in your waka at the bottom of the country at Rakiura (Stewart Island) and paddle your way up the country by successfully answering enough questions at each increasingly complex level to progress to the next landmark.
-'Get too many questions wrong and you get swallowed by a taniwha (water monster) and have to start that level again.
+The premise of the game is that a player starts in their waka at the bottom of the country at Rakiura (Stewart Island) and paddle their way up the country by successfully answering enough questions at each increasingly complex level to progress to the next landmark.
+Get too many questions wrong and they are swallowed by a taniwha (water monster) and have to start that level again.

-"We're hoping it's fun and relaxing and you'd want to do it sitting out in the sun on a Sunday afternoon," said Pitama.
+"We're hoping it's fun and relaxing and you'd want to do it sitting out in the sun on a Sunday afternoon," says Pitama.
 "It's a professional development opportunity that is designed to be done at your own pace."

-When to use Te Reo?
+When to use te reo?

-"Because you don't want to have gone to a first year Te Reo class than overwhelm a patient who may not know any Te Reo themselves," said Pitama.
+"Because you don't want to have gone to a first-year te reo class than overwhelm a patient who may not know any te reo themselves," said Pitama.
 "So it is about tailoring to the individual Māori patient in front of you.
-It is giving you confidence that if they use Te Reo to take that direction and use the same term or specific kupu (word) back.
-And it is easier if you are more familiar with the terms and we are hoping that the App covers most of those (most commonly-used) terms."
+It is giving you confidence that if they use te reo to take that direction and use the same term or specific kupu (word) back.
+And it is easier if you are more familiar with the terms and we are hoping that the app covers most of those (most commonly-used) terms."

-Pitama says current nursing training does look at the Treaty of Waitangi and cultural safety but the institute's research is also indicating that the ability to use Te Reo, when a patient uses it, is a really good clinical skill.
+Pitama says current nursing training does look at the Treaty of Waitangi and cultural safety but the institute's research is also indicating that the ability to use te reo, when a patient uses it, is a really good clinical skill.
 It would also be useful for nurses who are not New Zealand-trained.

-The Aki Hauora App is available for both Apple and Android devices.
+The Aki Hauora app is available for both Apple and Android devices.